nimbix/jardoc/docs/apps_tutorial.md

 jarvice-job-123333-bscv5:/tmp/.ephemeral-home$
 ```

-As expressed in the logs, user have to manually kill the job once done (this is a server app, not a computation app).
+As expressed in the logs, user must manually kill the job once done (this is a server app, not a computation app).

 #### 11.2.2.
 Using portal SSH Keys